 Overview of the principles of radiation interactions with living organisms.
 Early and late effects of radiation exposure are discussed.
 Methods to limit occupational and patient exposures are covered.
-(Formerly RAD 407)
+Restriction(s): RAD specialization standing.

 RAD 4110 - Methods of Patient Care II (1)